nmovshov/planetary-collision-scripts/README.md

   - `SpheralPlayground` -Various python code chunks for demonstrating usage of spheral classes.
 Usually invoked for interactive work, these should be run with iPython if possible.
     + `gnu_plot.py` - Demonstrating the use the gnuplot python package.
 [MF]
     + `equations_of_state.py` - Demonstrating the use of spheral's equation-of-state objects.
 [BV]
-    + `load_interactive_spheral.py` - Just the `import` commands that bring spheral classes to the local namespace, for interactive exploration.
+    + `load_interactive_spheral.py` - Set up interactive python session with spheral modules loaded and basic objects initiated.
 Works best with iPython.
 [MF]
   - `shelpers.py` - A module containing some convenience methods used by the other scripts.
 This is a true python module, not an executable.
 [ID]
   - `MATERILAS.md` - Table of material and eos selection for use in many of above scripts.
 [PH]